Fiction Books: Is Fiction Real? How does Fiction Influence Reality?

 Fictional Stories, Real Fears

-As authors create fiction, their stories often mirror the real-life fears that plague society, states Simon Fraser University philosophy professor Andrew Feenberg.
+As authors create their fictional world, their stories often mirror the real-life fears that plague society, states Simon Fraser University philosophy professor Andrew Feenberg.
 The apocalyptic and dystopian literature of the 20th century, which depicts end-of-the-world scenarios and failed attempts to create a perfect society, provide key examples.
 In the shadows of the atomic bomb's creation, books like Nevil Shute's "On the Beach" and Pat Frank's "Alas, Babylon," depict the terrifying outcomes of world-wide nuclear holocausts.
 Fear of the conformity of Communism also led to the creation of Aldous Huxley's "Brave New World" and George Orwell's "1984."

 History Comes to Life

 While reflections of societal fears portray uncertainty about the future, fiction can also bring readers understanding of their current circumstances by mirroring real-life events.
 John Steinbeck's "The Grapes of Wrath," a novel about a family fleeing the devastation of the Oklahoma Dust Bowl, captured the imagination of Depression-era audiences, telling a story of perseverance and survival that was easy for American families to identify with.
 More recently, Jonathan Safran Foer's "Extremely Loud and Incredibly Close" and Don DeLillo's "Falling Man" have given readers fictional mirrors to approach the tragedy of September 11 through the eyes of both children and adults.
+Embracing a work of fiction and taking time to learn how it can affect your reality by mirroring your everyday life is crucial.

 Social Justice Struggles

-Along with providing entertainment, fiction can also be a powerful mirror for social issues.
+Along with providing entertainment, fiction and its fictional characters can also be a powerful mirror for social issues.
 Racial inequality provides a prime example of how literature can both reflect and stimulate public opinion.
 In 1852, Harriet Beecher Stowe's "Uncle Tom's Cabin" took a strong stance against slavery, leading to controversy that fueled the abolitionist movement.
 Almost a century later, Harper Lee's "To Kill a Mockingbird," with its brutal portrayal of racism through a child's eyes, brought the Civil Rights movement to the forefront of literary circles.
 In both cases, the books' popularity reflects a strong desire for social change among readers.